mrkamel/search_cop/README.md

 # ...
 WHERE books.price > 10 AND books.stock > 0

 Book.search("Harry Potter")
 # ...
-WHERE (books.title LIKE '%Harry%' OR books.description LIKE '%Harray%' OR ...)
+WHERE (books.title LIKE '%Harry%' OR books.description LIKE '%Harry%' OR ...)
 AND (books.title LIKE '%Potter%' OR books.description LIKE '%Potter%' ...)
 ```

 ## Performance